 Attaching the splashback to your kitchen wall.

 To attach the splashback, silicone is used which is applied to the glass panels rear side.
-However, some larger glass splashbacks instead use special distance brackets or break points that are fastens with stainless steel.
-The glass drilling is often carried out with in the manufacturing process, hence the importance of pre-measurements that are taken to precision.
+However, some larger glass splashbacks instead use special distance brackets or breakpoints that are fastened with stainless steel.
+The glass drilling is often carried out within the manufacturing process, hence the importance of pre-measurements that are taken to precision.
 This is much the same as the assembly of acrylic glass.

 Caution broken glass!

 Under no circumstances should screws be turned in glass plates.
-Glass under extreme tension will break easily, this is specially true in the case of uneven walls.
+Glass under extreme tension will break easily, this is especially true in the case of uneven walls.